-In Belgium the most popular sandwich is not ham and cheese, it is a very spicy sandwich that was invented by Albert De Hert, a former football player how owned a restaurant in Antwerp for more than 50 years.
+In Belgium the most popular sandwich is not ham and cheese, it is a very spicy sandwich that was invented by Albert De Hert, a former football player who owned a restaurant in Antwerp for more than 50 years.

-The story goos that Belgian football player and friend of Albert, Theo Maertens, who called himself Martino, once ordered a spicy sandwich of meatloaf to get over his hangover.
+The story goes that another Belgian football player and friend of Albert, Theo Maertens, who called himself Martino, once ordered a spicy sandwich of meatloaf to get over his hangover.

 "Put everything what you have in the cooler on it, he asked," So Albert served him a sandwich with chopped onion, slices of pickle, tabasco, pilipili, cayenne pepper, ketchup and worcester sauce.

 The recipe struck and became a concept in Antwerp and later the rest of Belgium, the sandwich is still very popular today.